List of Ice Age characters: Other dinosaurs

 Among the other dinosaurs that live in the underground valley are Ankylosaurus, Brachiosaurus, Kentrosaurus/Miragaia hybrids, Iguanodon, Troodon, Pachycephalosaurus, Triceratops, Archaeopteryx, Guanlong and the pterosaurs Harpactognathus and Quetzalcoatlus (the filmmakers refer to them as "pterodactyl" and "pterosaur" respectively).
-Also, the Dilophosaurus appears in the video game adaption where it has the same neck frill description as the version seen in the Jurassic Park franchise.
+In addition, the Dilophosaurus appears in the video game adaption where it has the same neck frill description as the interpretation seen in the Jurassic Park franchise.

 Appearing in Ice Age: Continental Drift

-Captain Gutt's Pirates
+The Pirates

 A group of pirates that sailed the seas.
 Among its members are:

 Captain Gutt

 Gutt is a Gigantopithecus who is a self-styled master and cruel and ruthless pirate captain of the high seas.
 His name is based on the long sharpened fingernails that he uses to "gut" his enemies.
-He captures Manny, Sid, Diego, Scrat, and Granny and attempts to make them part of his crew.
-His friendly demeanor quickly vanishes when Manny refuses; he throws the mammoth and his friends overboard, and furiously vows revenge when they destroy his ship and bounty during their escape (he is failure intolerant).
+He captures Manny, Sid, Diego, Scrat and Granny and attempts to make them part of his crew.
+His friendly demeanor quickly vanishes when Manny refuses; he throws the mammoth and his friends overboard and furiously vows revenge when they destroy his ship during their escape due to being failure intolerant.
+After battling Manny, Gutt lands in a cave river and grabs a piece of ice to float on the water; he notices fins sticking out of the water and is shortly after eaten alive offscreen by a siren posing as a female Gigantopithecus.
+However, he makes an appearance as a boss in the 2014 Ice Age Adventures video game, which is set after the events of the fourth film.

-Gutt enslaves a population of hyraxes to build a new ship for him, and also strips Shira of her rank as first mate when she reveals she did not kill Manny, giving her position to Squint.
-Gutt leads his crew to battle against the unenslaved hyraxes, only for the hyraxes to be revealed as a distraction while Manny steals his new ship.
-Enraged, Gutt quickly forges a new ship out of a wall of ice, propelled by his legion of narwhals.
-Gutt arrives at Manny's home, and takes Ellie, Peaches, and the other animals hostage.

-Manny turns himself in to free his wife and daughter, but Gutt goes back on his word, stating that Manny took everything he had from him and the evil captain intended to do the same.
-However, the timely arrival of Louis, Peaches' friend, sparks a fierce battle between the pirates and Manny's herd.
-Gutt tries to fight Manny along with Raz, but Diego fights Gutt himself.
-Gutt chases Diego up a tree on the herd's ship, and knocks the sabertooth down with the rest of herd.
-Gutt corners the herd, but he and his pirates are defeated by Granny's pet whale Precious.